nirds/ng_will_paginate/README.md

 Now your records will be available as an array of JSON object in $scope.records

-3. in your view
+3. in your view add the pagination directive where you'd like your page links to show up
 ```html
 <pagination></pagination>
 ```

-When triggering on page, pass model name like in WP.
-Setup includes which Rails endpoint each model name can go to.

 ## Development